 Day 9 Demir Kapija – Isar Marvinci – Strumica (136 km) (B, L, D)

-After the breakfast, check out from the winery and transfer to Strumica.
-On the way we make a stop to visit archaeological site Isar Marvinci.
-The discovered “stadium” milestone from the 3rd or the beginning of the 2rd century BC leads to the conclusion that the name of the ancient city was Idomene, who belonged to the southern Macedonian area called Amphacsitida.
-The archeological site contains remnants of a temple, dated from 181 BC and designed according to the Roman concept, dedicated to the Roman emperor Comodus.
-The archeological findings are dated from the Bronze Age to the late Antiquity, and are especially significant in clarifying the culture of pre-Roman Payonia and Macedonia.
+After the breakfast, check out from the winery hotel and transfer to Strumica.
+On the way we make a stop to visit the archaeological site Isar Marvinci.
+The discovered stadium milestone from the 3rd or the beginning of the 2nd century BC leads to the conclusion that the name of the ancient city was Idomene, that belonged to the southern Macedonian area called Amphacsitida.
+The archaeological site contains remnants of a temple, dated from 181 BC and designed according the Roman concept, dedicated to the Roman emperor Comodus.
+The archaeological findings are dated from the Bronze Age to the late Antiquity, and are especially significant in clarifying the culture of pre-Roman Payonia and Macedonia.
 We continue to Strumica.
 First we make check in, and then we head to the mountain Belasica, to experience the natural beauty of the area.
 After a short driving, we continue on foot to visit two local waterfalls, Smolare and Koleshino.
 On the way back, we will have a chance to mingle with the local peasants from the villages around and to take our homemade lunch in some of the guest’s houses in the area.
 Back in town and organized dinner in a National restaurant.

 Day 10 Strumica – medieval monasteries – Roman bath – Vinica – Skopje (159 km) (B, L)

-After check out, in the morning we go to visit medieval monasteries in the region St. Leonthius – Vodocha and Holy Mother Merciful – Veljusa, dating back in 11th century.
+After check out, in the morning we go to visit the medieval monasteries in the region St. Leonthius – Vodocha and Holy Mother Merciful – Veljusa, dating back from the 11th century.
 Next stop will be another ancient attraction, the Roman baths, hot water springs with a temperature of 72 ° C.

 Day 11 Skopje – Millennium cross – St. Panteleymon – Skopje (20 km) (B, L, D)

 After the breakfast we head directly to the cable car in the mountain of Vodno to visit the Millennium Cross, a 66 meter-high cross situated on the top of the mountain.
 It is one of the biggest crosses in the world, constructed to serve as a memorial of 2,000 years of Christianity in Macedonia and the world.
 On the way back from the cable car, we will visit the monastery of St. Panteleymon, which contains remarkable frescoes of a great artistic value of a non-static but more emotional style of Byzantine Art.
-Late lunch will be organized in the nearby complex called Ethno village that presents various houses built in typical Macedonian architecture from different regions in the country.
 Transfer to the hotel.
 In the evening we have our farewell dinner.
 Overnight in Skopje.